r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.20
+* If you scroll up in a ping window, automatic scrolling pauses.
+Automatic scrolling resumes when you scroll back to the bottom.
+While scrolled up, a small visual indicator appears in the bottom right corner of the ping window.
+* Added _always on top_ option.
+This feature existed in early versions, and now it's back.
+Found under Options -> Display.
+* Added _minimize to tray_ and _exit to tray_ options.
+Found under Options -> Display.
+At the moment, the tray icon doesn't do anything to indicate status.
+It's just a plain icon.
+* When logging status changes to a text file, aliases are now included.
+* Lots of minor visual changes:
+  - On status change alerts, the text for _DOWN_ and _UP_ is now all lowercase _down_ and _up_.
+  - On popup alerts, an arrow symbol replaces the word "is".
+For example _127.0.0.1 is down_ becomes _127.0.0.1 🠖 down_
+  - All references to Popup Notifications have been renamed to Popup Alerts (to be consistent with email alerts and audio alerts).
+  - Custom styling on the main dropdown menu.
+Added icons to most menu items.
+  - Minor style changes and icons added to the alias and favorites windows.

 ### Version 1.3.19
 * The _Status History_ window now has the ability to export.
 When exporting, you have three delimiter options: comma (CSV), tab, or space.
 * The _Status History_ window has a new, cleaner look with a custom window border.